 Murphy, K. 2016.
 Janeway's Immunobiology, 9th Edition.
 Garland Science, New York.

-You can study yourself to use textbooks (shown as above) getting for general knowledge of this class.
+You can study by yourself using textbooks (shown as above) getting for general knowledge of this class.
 These textbooks are owned by the library of Tohoku University.
 You can use these one.

 E-mail: waradica@tohoku.ac.jp